JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 pub async fn run(&self) -> Result<(), ServerError>>
 ```

 When called, a gRPC server will be initialized with the parsed configuration settings and begin handling incoming requests.
-The user of this library will be required to implement an async runtime for their `main()` function, for this `tokio` is recommended:
+The user of this library will be required to implement an async runtime for their `main()` function; for this `tokio` is recommended.
+Example usage:

 ```rust
 #[tokio::main]
 async fn main() -> Result<(), Box<dyn std::error::Error>> {